Skip to content

 Prerequisites

-Note: If you have enabled the RUM Headless service, the prerequisites have been automatically configured for you.
-You can directly proceed with the application integration.
+Note: If you have activated the RUM Headless service, the prerequisites have been automatically configured.
+You can directly integrate the application.

 Application Integration

-The current Flutter version only supports Android and iOS platforms.
-Log in to the Guance console, enter the Synthetic Tests page, and click the top-left [Create] to start creating a new application.
+The current Flutter version temporarily supports only Android and iOS platforms.
+Log in to the Guance console and navigate to the User Access Monitoring page.
+Click Create Application in the upper-left corner to begin creating a new application.

 Installation